ppolonik2/ppolonik2.github.io/_pages/teaching.md

 This is a practical introductory course covering a breadth of oceanic and atmospheric sciences.
 A large portion of the class consists of lab exercises that are meant to foster an intuition for the physic underlying the world around us.
 This includes things like measuring infrared radiation, understanding hydrostatic pressure through a very long straw, doing rotating tank experiments, and measuring atmospheric and oceanic temperature profiles using a weather balloon and CTD casts.

-## Undergraduate mentorship
+## Mentorship

-I have worked with multiple undergraduate researchers throughout my PhD and postdoc.
+I have worked with multiple undergraduate and graduate researchers throughout my PhD and postdoc.
 This includes two summers with REU interns, a longer term undergrad/masters student researcher, and others.
 I have learned an immense amount about teaching through working with these wonderful people!